eahrold/OSX_Server_Notes/OpenDirectory Restore Headache.md

 	</plist>
 .
 .
+###If you have an OD server with Multiple interfaces in a NAT environment
+you will need to create a certificate with both interfaces listed *using server app go to "create a Trusted Certificate" *make sure the check box of "let me override defaults" is checked

+1. Identity Type "Leaf"

+2. Continue along making changes to "Certificate Information" if you wish, but don't change anything else

+3. at "Subject Alternate Name" add all of you Server's IP's in the iPAddress field with spaces seperating them

+4. and make sure the dNSName is correct*

+5. click continue... and if all goes well Server admin will ask you if you want to export the key.  click "Always Allow"

+6. Change the services to use the new Certificate.

+.
+.

 ###For some reason, apple dosn't reset a few things quite right
 in particular apple-group-memberguid and apple-group-nestedgroup are only set with index of *eq*, but with Profile manager the need to be *sub* as well.
 You will see errors in your /var/log/slapd.log like this